 Cruise Insurance In Singapore

-Traveling on a cruise ship for a holiday getaway is something that most people have on their bucket list especially for those who are not afraid of the open waters.
-However, there is always some degree of risk in almost anything that involves traveling and thus the need to be ready for anything.
+Travelling on a cruise ship for a holiday getaway is something that most people have on their bucket list especially for those who are not afraid of the open waters.
+However, there is always some degree of risk in almost anything that involves travelling and thus the need to be ready for anything.
 Numerous insurance companies in Singapore have considered this and so they offer cruise insurance cover to clients.

 What is covered under cruise insurance?